holmdk/holmdk.github.io/_posts/2018-01-01-deep_learning_small_data.md

 ## Imbalanced Dataset
 We will now conduct an experiment for the case of imbalanced datasets, which is not included in the actual paper, as it could be a setting where the tested hypothesis does not hold true.
+We generate an artificially imbalanced version of MNIST which has only two digits, 1 and 5, with a proportionate split of 90/10% of the training dataset.

+We randomly sample our train and calibration split similar to previous experiment.

+Our results are as follows: